yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 In SLE15, SuSEfirewall2 has been replaced by firewalld as the default firewall.

-Taking in account that the configuration of both is quite different and that SLE12 profiles were very bound to the SuSEfirewall2 configuration, a new syntax has been added.
+Taking in account that the configuration of both is quite different and that SLE12 profiles were closely coupled to the SuSEfirewall2 configuration, a new syntax has been added.

 Old profiles will continue working although the supported configuration will be very limited, for that reason we recommend to check the final configuration in order to